Stephens & Bobbitt Funeral Directors

 In 1964, the Bobbitt family dropped the long time reference to George Stephens and moved the mortuary business outside of the city’s historic core to its present location.
 The new Bobbitt Memorial Chapel opened at 1299 E. Highland Avenue and the former building at 1156 N. ‘F’ Street was sold to the San Bernardino Lodge of the Odd Fellows.

-The Bobbitt family has been honored with the privileged of serving families in the Inland Empire for 90 years.
+The Bobbitt family has been honored with the privileged of serving families in the Inland Empire for over 90 years.
 Through each generation a renewed commitment has been made to meet the needs of each family with care, professionalism and personal attention.
 The Bobbitt family sincerely appreciates the trust that has been placed in them and wishes to thank all those in the community who have supported them through the years.